 Welcome to The Photography Show 2025 presented by AIPAD!

 The Association of International Photography Art Dealers (AIPAD) cordially invites you to attend The Photography Show at the iconic Park Avenue Armory.
-The Photography Show transforms one of New York's most notable architectual landmarks, rich with social and design history, into an immersive photography experience, transcending eras, attitudes, and artistic styles.
+The Photography Show transforms one of New York's most notable architectural landmarks, rich with social and design history, into an immersive photography experience, transcending eras, attitudes, and artistic styles.

 The fair is the longest-running exhibition dedicated to the photographic medium in the world, and provides an international platform for collectors, museum curators, executives and professionals, artists, and photography enthusiasts.